Tales From The Front Desk: The Painfully Ridiculous Things Office Managers, Admins, and Executive Assistants Deal With

-(PS – If you’re an Office Manager or Assistant, join our private FB Group here.
-It’s a place to connect, collaborate, and share advice on how to overcome the wide spectrum of challenges you face in your role.)
+(PS – If you’re an Office Manager or Executive Assistant, join one of our private FB Groups (Office Managers click here, Executive Assistants click here).
+Each group is a place to connect, collaborate, and share advice on how to overcome the wide spectrum of challenges you face in your role.)

-So without any more preamble, please enjoy the best of the best – the weirdest, most vexing, downright ridiculous requests we’ve heard so far from our community.
+So without any more preamble, please enjoy the best of the best – the weirdest, most vexing, downright ridiculous tales from the front desk that we’ve heard so far from our community.

 Just be glad this wasn’t you!

 Our first example definitely had us laughing out loud.